Arizona Democratic Party votes to censure Sinema, citing filibuster vote

 Sinema, who does not face reelection until 2024, could face a primary challenge from Rep. Ruben Gallego, who told CNN this week that he had been encouraged to run by other Senate Democrats.

 Arizona’s other Senate seat is held by Mark Kelly (D), who had wavered on the filibuster but ultimately backed scrapping it to pass the voting rights bills.
-He is up for reelection in November, and his seat is expected to be among the most competitive in the nation this year.
+He is up for reelection in November, and his seat is expected to be among the most competitive in the nation.